Aesgeroth/DeepSea/Mid Game Guide.md

 ![](https://image.ibb.co/g3RMWK/Zombies_Phase_Boss.png)

 The zombies beside town 3 have a chance to spawn a phase boss as you kill them, which we will be using for our next tier at 10k stats (Base + Bonus), as well as our next gemstone weapon.
 Once you've finished your stat item, you can farm any remaining base stats here or back in the shark cave.

+After we've tiered up, it's time to move on to the next areas.
+Once again, the next three mob types all drop the same eggs, with higher mobs having a higher chance to drop.
+For this set, I'd recommend farming banshees as there are only four voidwalkers past them and they respawn far apart.
+The banshees are much more numerous and seem to have a pretty reasonable droprate.